ansible/ansible/docs/docsite/rst/guide_rax.rst

 Complete Environment
 ++++++++++++++++++++

-Build a complete webserver environment with servers, custom networks and load balancers, install nginx and create a custom index.html
+Build a complete webserver environment with servers, custom networks and load balancers, install nginx, and create a custom index.html.

 .. code-block:: yaml